Safety schemes in the South West region

 In 2006 we implemented a temporary 40mph speed limit at this location.
 After reducing the limit, collisions reduced by 78% (between 2014 and 2018).

-Based on this data and local insight, we're now proposing a permanent 40mph speed limit along this route.
+Based on this data and local insight, we proposed a permanent 40mph speed limit along this route.

 Documents